IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_environments_info.rst

     GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

-  expand (False, bool, None)
+  tags (False, str, None)
-    If set to `true`, returns expanded view of the resource details.
+    filter the resources to be returned based on the associated tags.
+Returns resources associated with any of the specified tags.

   offset (False, int, None)